onfe/web/content/posts/2020-04-11-the-woes-of-firefox-s-flexbox/index.md

 # The fall

 We pushed our solution to production and sat back to admire our work.
-It was so simple and elegant, with no need for the JS powered scrolling or horrendous markup.
+It was so simple and elegant, with no need for JS powered scrolling or horrendous markup.

 The thing with something so wonderful and great in the world of web development is it must be too good to be true.
-A good friend of mine took the site for a test-drive, and left one rather confused remark: "I can't scroll backwards".
+A good friend of mine took the site for a test-drive, and left one rather confused remark:

-> It all worked so perfectly, until it didn't.
+> I can't scroll backwards

 Firefox has a rather fickle relationship with Flexbox.
 It doesn't overflow if some obscure arrangement of itself, it's parents and flex-items don't have correctly set `min-height`s (although this is somehow [intended behaviour](https://drafts.csswg.org/css-flexbox/#min-size-auto).
 Go figure).